4U6U57/CMPS012A-pt.w17-grading-scripts/lib/DISCLAIMER.md

 particular script to justify your correctness.
 Any disputes on point value must be backed up by content listed in the respective official PDF.

-## These Scripts May Have Unintended Side Effects
+## They May Have Unintended Side Effects

 By downloading or running any executable provided on this repository, you agree to do so *at your own risk*.
 The script authors are not responsible for any